 Daemon Controls

-Code Desktop includes a dedicated daemon panel for managing the Opta daemon lifecycle, viewing real-time logs, and monitoring connection health -- all from the graphical interface.
+Code Desktop includes a dedicated daemon panel for managing the Opta daemon lifecycle, handing off deeper operations to CLI mode, and monitoring connection health -- all from the graphical interface.

 Daemon Panel